prachijoshi0/PaymentForm.github.io/README.md

-Completely Responsive form with only HTML and CSS.The data of this is submitted to a spreadsheet with the help of Javascript.
+Completely Responsive form with only HTML and CSS.The data of this form is submitted to a spreadsheet by using Javascript.

 ![desktop ](https://user-images.githubusercontent.com/83748511/149820961-c77fed1a-1169-41da-9e63-45f37adab104.jpg)